multiscale/ymmsl-python/docs/describing_runs.rst

 Once we have a model structure, a configuration for a specific scenario, and programs to do the calculations, there's only one thing left to configure and that is the run itself.
-In yMMSL, we can specify the compute resources to use for each program, and if the programs support then it we can configure when to checkpoint the simulation.
+In yMMSL, we can specify the compute resources to use for each program, and if the programs support it we can configure when to checkpoint the simulation.

 Resources
 `````````